 The following section answers those questions.

-So What: How To Invest In High Inflation Environments
+How To Invest In High Inflation Environments

 First, let’s invert the question: “what would be the worst investment to make during periods of high inflation?”